FAQ - Frequently Asked Questions

 » Is it best to allow the system to update before setting up my HDA or should I setup first?

-Grey question.
-We recommend you do apply all updates before the Amahi install.
-The reason is to have the latest software patches to begin with.
+We DO NOT recommend you apply all updates before the Amahi install.
+The reason is that we test more heavily against the FULL DVD of the distro.

 The Amahi updates are, on the other hand, automatic.
 We thoroughly test our updates and we make sure they are compatible with upstream packages from the base distribution.